ClimateDT-ROISelectionandDataAnalysis

 #return output

-return parsed_variablesSearch for snow depth data in a ROI¶
+return parsed_variablesSearch for snow depth and 2mt temperature data in a ROI¶

 Our region of interest is the Central Alpine Box, covering Switzerland and Northern Italy, for which the polygon has been defined in the Configuration Constants section.